Eastern Mind: The Lost Souls of Tong Nou: Plot and gameplay

 Eastern Mind is a point-and-click adventure game about a man named Rin who has lost his soul.
-A friend gives him an artificial soul that will last 49 days, with which he goes on a quest to a location known as Tong Nou, to die and be reincarnated nine times, in order to recover his soul.
-Transmigration is a core game mechanic, requiring the player to die and be reborn as part of the experience, before he can finally ascend to the center of the island.
+A friend, Yashiro gives him an artificial soul that will last 49 days, with which he goes on a quest to the island of Tong Nou to recover his soul.
+The island takes the form of a human head and the player can enter its various orifices to access locations in the game.
+The player must die and be reincarnated as nine different creatures in order to complete nine unique missions.
+After dying, the outcome of Rin's transmigration is determined by the player's specific choice between three pairs of eyes, three noses, and three mouths.
+When every mission has been completed, the player is able to reach Central Mountain and recover Rin's soul.

 Development

 In 1993, game director, producer, artist, composer, and co-writer Osamu Sato became Sony Music Japan's Digital Entertainment Program's Grand Prix winner.
 This, plus other awards on his résumé, allowed him to create Eastern Mind as a four-person team which included himself and his wife.
 This gave him the leverage he needed to get Sony to publish the game.
 Sato began development on Chu-Teng after the publication of Eastern Mind.
 The games were originally designed to be part of a trilogy, but this idea was abandoned during development.
 He would follow these projects with another game, LSD: Dream Emulator, in 1998.

 Sato described Eastern Mind as an interactive CD-ROM experience rather than a video game, as he felt this classification would give him more legitimacy in the American market.
 Incorporating elements of his own Buddhist belief system, the game explores transmigration; dying is not seen as a typical game over state, ending the narrative.
 It is instead followed by the player revived as a different character, a process necessary to advance through the story.
 The game was created using Macromedia Director.

 Sato felt it was important that he appear in his game; the green island of Tong Nou is an altered version of the head of the game's designer.
 At the time of development, Sato was a techno-house musician; he therefore used this genre for the game's soundtrack.
 There is no voice acting, and instead the words appear at the bottom of the screen as subtitles.
 The narrative was co-written by Hiroko Nishikawa, who worked as a screenwriter on many of Sato's works.
 Hardcore Gaming 101 surmised that Sato designed the sequel to be more traditional out of fear that the first game's weirdness may have scared people away, noting that in retrospect this became Eastern Mind's draw card.
 Five of the game's musical tracks would be featured on Sato's 1995 album Transmigration.
 Reworked versions of the game's themes would be released on another album of Sato's in 2017, All Things Must Be Equal.